Azmath-77/Ima-Market/README.md

 We offer both free and premium services.
 Check the "Pricing" page for details on features included in each plan.

 Q4: How can I contact customer support?
-You can reach our support team via email at [support@example.com] or call us at [support phone number].
-Support hours are [time and days].
+You can reach our support team via email at [nationalprojectportal@gmail.com] or call us at [17181].
+Support hours are [24/7].

 Q5: Can I cancel my subscription?
 Yes, you can cancel your subscription anytime from the "Account Settings" page.
 For refunds, refer to our cancellation policy.